• Skip to primary navigation

 ingredients for plantain bread on table

-• Cassava flour.
+Cassava flour.
 A lovely easy to use gluten-free flour.
-You can substitute with plain gluten-free flour or regular all-purpose flour (if gluten-free is not a requirement).
+You can substitute with a regular gluten-free flour.

 For full recipe instructions go to the recipe card at the end of this post.